emreparker/hangout-prototype/README.md

 # Hangout Prototype

 This project shows a design concept for a client.
 It demonstrates what their idea looks like in practice.
-I also use it to improve my development skills.

 ## What It Is